 To avoid double-counting, production (generation) of electricity, a secondary energy source, is not covered in this report (see the EIA Electricity Data Browser for state electricity generation data).
 SEDS counts production of domestically produced fossil fuels used for electricity generation as production in the producing state.
 For example, SEDS counts coal production in the state that the mine is located, even if the coal is transported to another state to generate electricity).
-SEDS counts production of nuclear fuels and renewable energy used for electricity generation as production in the electricity generating state.
+SEDS counts production of nuclear fuels and renewable energy used for electricity generating state.